 wrapper.

-PART 2) CUSTOM HTML SYMBOL DROPDOWN ARROW
+PART 2) CUSTOM HTML ARROW SYMBOL

-/* (A1) HIDE DEFAULT ARROW */
+/* (A) BASICS - HIDE DEFAULT + SHOW CUSTOM ARROW */

-.cselect select { appearance: none; }
+.sel select { appearance: none; }

-.cselect::after { content: "\25b6"; }
+.sel::after { content: "\25b6"; }

 }

-Now, here comes the irritating part – CSS does not have a direct property to set the dropdown arrow, we have to do it through “alternative means”.
+Now, here comes the irritating part – CSS does not have a property to set the dropdown arrow, we have to do it through “alternative means”.

 - (A1) Hide the default dropdown arrow using